Material Culture

 Modal Gallery Slideshow

-During the Civil War, the Union Army’s XXV Corps was comprised almost entirely of Black American troops, who served with distinction in the waning days of the war, and on April 3, 1865, became the first command to occupy Richmond.
+During the Civil War, the Union Army’s XXV Corps was comprised almost entirely of Black American troops, who served with distinction.
+In the waning days of the war, and on April 3, 1865, they became the first command to occupy Richmond.
 This flag flew at “The Grey House,” the Confederate “White House.”

 Zippo Lighters/Vietnam War